Gladstone, Manitoba

 Gladstone is an unincorporated urban community in the Municipality of WestLake – Gladstone within the Canadian province of Manitoba that held town status prior to January 1, 2015.
 It is located on the Yellowhead Highway at the intersection with Highway 34.
 The Gladstone railway station receives Via Rail service.

 History

-The first known name for the area was Third Crossing as this was a third crossing over the Whitemud River.
+The first known name for the area was Third Crossing, as it was situated at the third crossing of a prairie trail over the Whitemud River.
 When settlement became significant in 1872 the community was renamed to Palestine.

-The community was incorporated in 1879 and was renamed a third and final time to Gladstone, after the British Prime Minister of the time William Ewart Gladstone.
+In 1879, the community was renamed a third and final time to Gladstone, after the British Prime Minister of the time William Ewart Gladstone.
+On 18 July 1882, the community was incorporated as the Town of Gladstone.
+In 1891, Gladstone had a population of 378.

+On the first day of 2015, the town amalgamated with the communities of Lakeview and Westbourne, creating the present-day Municipality of WestLake – Gladstone, of which Gladstone is now a part of as an unincorporated urban community.